 1099 tax form, referred to as “Information Returns” by IRS, should be sent by the company to the independent contractors if it paid more than $600 to them in the year 2019.
 Since there are many types of 1099 forms, the common forms are 1099-MISC, 1099-INT, 1099-S, 1099-C, 1099 B, 1099-R and 1099-DIV.

-It’s important for the employers to prepare and file the appropriate 1099s to the IRS before the 1099 deadlines otherwise heavy penalties for late submissions or wrong information will be imposed.
+It’s important for the small business owners or employers to prepare and file the appropriate 1099s to the IRS before the 1099 deadlines otherwise heavy penalties for late submissions or wrong information will be imposed.
 The following table will help you to remember all the 1099 due dates for 2020 for sending tax forms to the contractors and for paper filing or e-filing them with the IRS.

 1099 Deadlines for 2019